 - 51 men with an abnormal PALB2 gene; seven of these men had been diagnosed with breast cancer

 The researchers compared the breast cancer risk of the people in the study to average breast cancer risk.
 They found that overall, women with an abnormal PALB2 gene had a risk of breast cancer that was 9.47 times higher than average.

 Women with an abnormal PALB2 gene had a 14% risk of developing breast cancer by age 50 and a 35% risk of developing breast cancer by age 70.

-In comparison, women with an abnormal BRCA1 gene have a 50%-70% risk of developing breast cancer by age 70.
-Women with an abnormal BRCA2 gene have a 40%-60% risk of developing breast cancer by age 70.
+In comparison, women with a BRCA1 genetic mutation have up to a 72% risk of developing breast cancer by age 80.
+Women with a BRCA2 genetic mutation have up to a 69% risk of developing breast cancer by age 80.